tc39/notes/es7/2015-11/nov-18.md

 AWB: I know a better way, we can talk about it.

-AWB: it is very important, we didn’t intend to make change to the existing algorithims.
-My assertion is with some relatively simple guards, you can’t continue to use the existing implementations.
+AWB: it is very important, we didn't intend to make change to the existing algorithims.
+My assertion is with some relatively simple guards, you can't continue to use the existing implementations.
 The guards should be similar or the same to existing guards. e.g. is the prototype a built-in or subclass, these seems reasonable.
 If there are unintentional spec changes that prevent this, we should correct.

 DE: you could imagine, users mutating the builtin RegExp (Adding props etc), for these use-cases more detailed guards are required.
 Cross platform guards may differ, making it hard for users to get good performance

-BE: DE is saying, there “may” be issues, i want to know what concrete is hard for V8 to do.
+BE: DE is saying, there "may" be issues, i want to know what concrete is hard for V8 to do.
 I would like to hear from other implementors aswell

-AWB: exactly my question, it doesn’t sounds dissimilar to other tricks
+AWB: exactly my question, it doesn't sounds dissimilar to other tricks

 DE: we have tricks similar to this in Arrays, we could potentially do them here, or something similar to that.

-DE: this wouldn’t be an absolute blocker, it wouldn’t make it extremely bad
+DE: this wouldn't be an absolute blocker, it wouldn't make it extremely bad

 BE: what about apple